awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 The AWS Encryption SDK does this for you\.
 When you encrypt data, the SDK encrypts the data key and stores the encrypted key along with the encrypted data in the [encrypted message](concepts.md#message) that it returns\.
 When you decrypt data, the AWS Encryption SDK extracts the encrypted data key from the encrypted message, decrypts it, and then uses it to decrypt the data\.

 **How does the AWS Encryption SDK store encrypted data keys with their encrypted data?**  <a name="store-encrypted-keys"></a>
 The encryption operations in the AWS Encryption SDK return an [encrypted message](concepts.md#message), a single data structure that contains the encrypted data and its encrypted data keys\.
 The message format consists of at least two parts: a *header* and a *body*\.
 In some cases, the message format consists of a third part known as a *footer*\.
 The message header contains the encrypted data keys and information about how the message body is formed\.
 The message body contains the encrypted data\.
 The message footer contains a signature that authenticates the message header and message body\.
-For more information, see [AWS Encryption SDK Message Format Reference](message-format.md)\.
+For more information, see [AWS Encryption SDK message format reference](message-format.md)\.

 **How much overhead does the AWS Encryption SDK message format add to my encrypted data?**  <a name="overhead"></a>
 The amount of overhead added by the AWS Encryption SDK depends on several factors, including the following: